Uniform & Equipment

 we recognises the obligation, under the Human Rights Act 1998, to protect the rights of individuals to display their religion or beliefs.

-Polo Top – black with SMHS logo
+Polo Top – black with red sports top with SMHS logo

 Indoor Shorts – plain black

-Outdoor tracksuit bottoms – plain black
+Outdoor tracksuit bottoms or sports leggings – plain black

-Training shoes – with non-marking sole
+Suitable sports trainers - with a non-marking sole

 Please note that students must bring PE kit to every PE lesson, even if they are not participating through illness or injury.